ahmad-arman/reading_note/201/class-06.md

+The problem domain its really the hardest part of programming .
+If understanding the problem domain is the hardest part of programming and you want to make programming easier, you can do one of two things:

+- Make the problem domain easier
+- Get better at understanding the problem domain
 # OPJECT
 a set of variables and functions to create a model of a something you would recognize from the real world.
 In an object, variables and functions take on new names.<br>
 1- If a variable is part of an object, it is called a property.
 Properties tell us about the object, such as the name of a hotel or the number of rooms it has.<br>